A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Conclusion

 \section{Conclusion}

-This study addressed the domain generalization problem in Parkinson’s disease prediction using ECoG signals by constructing the first publicly available ECoG benchmark dataset and proposing a method for learning domain-invariant representations.
-The proposed method combines Inter-Subject Balanced Channel Swap (ISBCS) and domain adversarial learning in a complementary manner, achieving superior performance across various domain-shift scenarios, such as cross-subject and cross-modality evaluations.
-In particular, it improved macro-accuracy by up to 41$\%$ over the baseline in cross-subject evaluations.
+This study addressed the domain generalization problem in ECoG-based classification of neural states before and after electrical stimulation by constructing the first publicly available ECoG benchmark dataset and proposing a method for learning domain-invariant representations.
+The proposed method combines ISBCS and DAL in a complementary manner, achieving superior performance across various domain-shift scenarios, such as cross-subject and cross-modality evaluations.
 These results demonstrate that the proposed method effectively learns domain-invariant features under diverse domain variations.
-Furthermore, cross-dataset evaluations on public EEG benchmarks (\textit{i.e.,} UI and UNM) showed that the method generalizes beyond ECoG to EEG signals, suggesting its potential as a unified framework for electrophysiological signal analysis.
+Furthermore, cross-dataset evaluations on public EEG benchmarks (i.e., UI and UNM) showed that the proposed framework is applicable to ECoG and EEG signals.
+This suggests its potential as a unified framework for electrophysiological signal analysis.

 To facilitate further research in this direction, we have publicly released the constructed ECoG benchmark and source code.
 We expect that future work will advance this method by extending it to other neurological disorders, incorporating state-of-the-art architectures, and developing effective strategies for optimizing key hyperparameters.